 Learning activities are configured through:

-- lectures and seminars held by the teacher, with the contribution of external speakers;
+- lectures and seminars held by the professors, with the contribution of external speakers;

 - tutoring in the classroom;- development of the design process, with verification of progresses at the different scales;

 - supplementary activities extra classroom for the study, the graphics processing and research.

 Forms of horizontal and vertical coordination of the key courses.